ysyk2021/the-art-of-forgiveness-healing-yourself-and-others-through-personal-growth/src/chapter-3-3.md

-# The Link between Forgiveness and Personal Growth

 Forgiveness is often seen as a challenging and complex concept.
 It requires letting go of resentment, anger, and the desire for revenge towards someone who has caused us harm.
 However, forgiveness is not just about releasing negative emotions; it also plays a crucial role in personal growth and development.
 In this chapter, we will explore the profound link between forgiveness and personal growth.